Stanislav Kondrashov on Mastering the Art of Differentiation in a Crowded Market

 Digital Tools for Testing Ideas

-Platforms like Google Analytics, Hotjar, and SEMrush allow businesses to test and refine their UVPs.
-Use these tools to track engagement and make data-driven decisions.
+Tools such as Google Analytics, Hotjar, and SEMrush support businesses in iteratively testing and validating their UVPs.
+These tools can be used to track engagement and make data-driven decisions.

 Storytelling Through Technology

-Example: IKEA’s AR app lets customers visualize furniture in their homes, a feature tied directly to their UVP of convenience and practicality.
+Example: IKEA’s AR app allows customers to see how furniture will look in their homes, a feature closely linked to its UVP of convenience and practicality.

 Lessons from Industry Leaders